openvinotoolkit/training_extensions/misc/pytorch_toolkit/chest_xray_screening/README.md

 ## **Model**
-Download checkpoint for densenet, ONNX checkpoint, and OpenVINO IR with the following [link](https://drive.google.com/drive/folders/1Qa88btQeeBszcCtQOYp8X7C051fdOOm9?usp=sharing).
+Download `.pth`checkpoint for densenet with the following [link](http://miriad.digital-health.one/models/bmi1/densenet.zip).

-Download checkpoint for optimised model, ONNX checkpoint, and OpenVINO IR with the following [link](https://drive.google.com/drive/folders/1qJGDHDXSrJ8WyhXOnJB49MJHBtfzQQcB?usp=sharing)
+Download `.pth` checkpoint for optimised model with the following [link](http://miriad.digital-health.one/models/bmi1/densenet_eff.zip)

 ## **Demo**
-An example for using the ONNX models for inference can be found [here](https://drive.google.com/drive/folders/1EdgO3ZLZejoPojGXZxElOYnSOUM7zHkn?usp=sharing).
+An example for using the ONNX models for inference can be found [here](http://miriad.digital-health.one/demo/bmi1/demo_bmi1.zip).

-An example for using the ONNX model of optimised network for inference can be found [here](https://drive.google.com/drive/folders/1cUAbfbRvbSmb4fXiQwHyUaNch8w4ExXl?usp=sharing).
+An example for using the ONNX model of optimised network for inference can be found [here](http://miriad.digital-health.one/demo/bmi2/demo_bmi2.zip).

 ## **Setup**